IoE Research Staff and their Projects

 In the latest UK Research Excellence Framework (REF 2014), we were ranked in the top ten nationally for our research publications with 80% of our research considered to be world-leading or internationally excellent.

-Below, you will find a summary of our research staff and their projects.
+Below, you will find a summary of our research staff and their projects (as ordered alphabetically by their surname).
 Our staff are also available to comment on a wide range of key national and international educational issues and policies.
 If you are a journalist and would like to interview a member of our staff on a particular issue/policy, please direct your enquiries to the IoE’s Research Communications Lead (Dr. Natthapoj Vincent Trakulphadetkrai).

-Research interests: career trajectories; distributed leadership; higher education leadership; leadership development; perception and experiences of being in a leadership role; professional identity
+Research interests: career trajectories; distributed leadership; higher education leadership; leadership development; Multi Academy Trusts (MATS) and strategic management; perception and experiences of being in a leadership role; professional identity

-For more information on Dr. Tsakalaki’s research interests, please visit her staff profile page here.
+For more information on Prof. Floyd’s research interests, please visit his staff profile page here.
+You also can watch him talking about his research by clicking on the video images below.

-For more information on Dr. Wong’s research interests, please visit his staff profile page here.
+For more information on Dr. Flynn’s research interests, please visit her staff profile page here.
+You also can watch her talking about her research by clicking on the video images below.

 Prof. Carol Fuller